 So, here is your answer.

 If you opt for CBSE board, which most of the students prefer, then you have a huge advantage while appearing in entrance exams.
 All the entrance exams conducted in India are based on CBSE Syllabus.
-These exams include IIT JEE (Joint Entrance Examination), NEET (National Eligibility cum Entrance Test), etc. CBSE Syllabus is much easier than any other board.
+Exams include IIT JEE (Joint Entrance Examination), NEET (National Eligibility cum Entrance Test) gives more weightage to NCERT books which covers the CBSE Board syllabus.
+CBSE Syllabus is much easier than any other board.

 ICSE Syllabus is tougher when compared to CBSE because of the detailed study of all the subjects of ICSE Board.
 But ICSE Syllabus provides more practical knowledge and it aims to build analytical skills in students.
 This board has an advantage for the students who will be appearing in TOEFL Exam.